scionproto-contrib/csnet/docs/getting-started.md

 should have already set up.
 In case you want to connect to a different SCION network, you have to provide your own `topology.json` in the instructions below.

-> **Note**: Ensure that you have built and installed the CSNET library and that a **local** SCION network is running, as
+> **Note**: Ensure that you have built and installed the csnet library and that a **local** SCION network is running, as
 > described in the [main README](../README.md#building-and-installation).

 ### Including the Header

-To use CSNET in your C application, include the following public header:
+To use csnet in your C application, include the following public header:

 ```C
 #include <scion/scion.h>